flacocobot/2021-flacocobot-experiment/README.md

 ## Shadow Experiment Mode

+Flacocobot scanned 15 Java projects that use Maven as building system.
+In total, Flacocobot analyzed 47 pull requests, and it found suspicious lines for 22 of them.
+In particular, for 4 pull requests, Flacocobot managed to find suspicious lines contained in the diff between the main code base and the changes created by the pull requests.

 The following table shows the pull requests analyzed by Flacocobot executed in the "shadow experiment" mode.

 - FSL - Found Suspicious Lines: it indicates that Flacocobot found suspicious lines associated with the failure;